livetrails/targetjs/README.md

 ## 🚀 Why TargetJS?

-1. Unified State: State isn't "elsewhere".
-It is built into every Target.
+1. Unified State: One single state.
+Transitions are state too.
-2. Animation by Default: High-performance animations are baked into the logic.
+1. UI as Sequence: Code describes the UI story from top to bottom, just like the user experiences the interaction: "When this finishes, do that."
-3. Ultra-Compact: Write 30% to 70% less code than standard frameworks.
+1. Ultra-Compact: Minimal code, with no coordination variables.
-4. UI as Sequence: Code describes the UI story from top to bottom, exactly how the user experiences the interaction: "When this finishes, do that."
+1. Zero Boilerplate Async: Targets handle waiting for nested asynchronous operations automatically.
-5. Zero Boilerplate Async: Targets can handle waiting for asynchronous operations automatically.
+1. Animation by Default: High-performance animations are baked into the logic.

 ## ⚡ Quick Start (30 Seconds)